Harrison: Record $57M haul in US Senate race has been spent

 At the time, pundits questioned if Harrison, an associate chairman of the Democratic National Committee, would even be able to spend the mountain of money, noting South Carolina’s relatively small size and inexpensive media markets.

-Harrison’s campaign said the money essentially had to be spent pretty much as quickly as it came in, in order to raise his profile to a level competitive with that of Graham.
-A three-term Republican who also previously served in the U.S. House, Graham maintains a high national profile as chairman of the Senate Judiciary Committee.
+Harrison’s campaign said the money essentially had to be spent pretty much as quickly as it came in, in order to raise his profile to a level competitive with that of Graham, a three-term Republican who also previously served in the U.S. House and, as chairman of the Senate Judiciary Committee, maintains a high national profile.
 During that same timeframe, Graham raised $28 million which his campaign said represented the largest amount ever raised by any Republican Senate candidate in a single quarter, in any state.

 “Yes, we raised $57 million, but we spent $60 million,” Harrison said.
 “But that is what we had to do in order to get this thing to toss-up status, in order to bridge the gap.”